Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/README.md

 ## Quickstart
-1. Create a new SDRE dataset by running [Generate_sequential_Gaussian_as_LMDB.ipynb](https://github.com/Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/blob/main/notebooks/Generate_sequential_Gaussian_as_LMDB.ipynb).
+1. To create a new SDRE dataset, run the [Generate_sequential_Gaussian_as_LMDB.ipynb](https://github.com/Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/blob/main/notebooks/Generate_sequential_Gaussian_as_LMDB.ipynb) notebook.
 2. Edit the user editable block of [config_definition.py](https://github.com/Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/blob/main/config/config_definition.py).
 Specify path to the dataset file created in step 1.
-Other frequently used entries includes SUBPROJECT_NAME_PREFIX (tag your experiment) and EXP_PHASE (try, tuning or stat.
+Other frequently used entries include SUBPROJECT_NAME_PREFIX (to tag your experiment) and EXP_PHASE (to specify whether you are trying, tuning, or running statistics.
 See Hyperparameter Tuning for details).
 3. Execute [sprt_tandem_main.py](https://github.com/Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/blob/main/sprt_tandem_main.py).

 ## Tested Environment